CMakousky/weather-report-dashboard/README.md

 ## Tests

 Follow the on-screen prompts to test the client features.
 Use your favorite API development platform, such as Insomnia, to test the server routes.

+    GIVEN a weather dashboard with form inputs

+    WHEN I search for a city

+    THEN I am presented with current and future conditions for that city, and that city is added to the search history

+    WHEN I view current weather conditions for that city

+    THEN I am presented with the city name, the date, an icon representation of weather conditions, a description of the weather for the icon's alt tag, the temperature, the humidity, and the wind speed

+    WHEN I view future weather conditions for that city

+    THEN I am presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity

+    WHEN I click on a city in the search history

+    THEN I am again presented with current and future conditions for that city

 ## Questions